magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/rest.md

        | ... responseAttribute         | **result**                                            | Shared attribute name which response will be return                   |
        |---

-   2. Configure RuleChain in ThingsBoard:
+   2. Configure RuleChain in IoT Hub:
       ![image](https://img.thingsboard.io/gateway/custom-response-rule-chain-config.png)
       Finally, you have to configure rule node:
       1. Yellow Rule Node